docpad-archive/documentation/01-start/04-begin.html.md

 ## Creating the Standard Project Structure

-Before we get hacking away on content, we have to create our project and set it up with the [DocPad's standard structure](/docpad/overview).
+Before we get hacking away on content, we have to create our project and set it up with [DocPad's standard structure](/docpad/overview).
 To do this, we'll run the following:

 ``` bash
 mkdir my-new-website